ilahi22r/2D_tryp_tracking/README.md

-# 2D_tryp_tracking
+## 2D Trypanosome Motility Analysis Pipeline
-Pipeline for analyzing brightfield videos of T. brucei, including segmentation, centroid tracking, velocity extraction, beat-frequency analysis, and trajectory visualization in confined microchannels.
+This project implements a full analysis pipeline for brightfield videos of T. brucei, integrating TensorFlow segmentation with MATLAB-based post-processing.
+The workflow includes background correction, temporal filtering, and cell detection via DeepLabV3 or threshold-based segmentation.
+Cell centroids are tracked across frames to produce trajectories from which velocity and motion statistics are extracted.
+Additional modules estimate beat frequency from temporal intensity fluctuations and generate publication-quality trajectory visualizations.